yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 </html>
 ```

-Save the document in the **username.github.io** root directory as **index.html**.
-Now that we have some (admittedly simple) content, we'll want to **commit** our changes and then **push** our local code to the remote repository hosted on Github.
+Save the document in the `<Github username>.github.io` root directory as `index.html`.
+Now that we have some (admittedly simple) content, we'll want to **commit** our changes and then **push** our local code to the remote repository on Github.

 ## 7. Use git status to check the working status and synchronization of documents.

-We're about to perform a very, very common series of tasks when working with Github repos: we'll 1) check the status of our repo, 2) stage our changes, 3) commit our changes, and 4) push our changes to Github.
+We're about to perform a series of tasks that are very, very common series when working with Github repos.
+We'll
+1. Check the **status** of our repo,
+2. Stage (or **add**) our changed files,
+3. **Commit** our changes, and
+4. **Push** our changes to Github.

 Over time, this workflow will become fully absorbed into your muscle memory.

 We'll start by checking the status of our local repo as follows: